Why SnapWords® are Crucial for Beginning Readers

 SnapWords® are comprised of 633 high frequency words, including 220 Dolch words.
 See examples of SnapWords® below.

 To get a better idea of just how common sight words are take a look at Theo LeSieg's Ten Apples Up On Top!
-The words in red are Dolch words, which make up 88% of this text.
-Because there are 633 SnapWords®, the percentage of sight words to whole text increases to over 90%.
+The words in orange are SnapWords® and comprise 90% of the words in this story.
 It is clear by looking at the words in black how easy it would be for a child to read this story once he or she can recognize sight words instantly.

 by Theo LeSieg